Hanish069/Video-Enhancement-Adaptation-According-to-Colorblindness/README.md

 - Output video clip.
 - ![Untitled video - Made with Clipchamp (1)](https://github.com/Hanish069/Video-Enhancement-Adaptation-According-to-Colorblindness/assets/107493886/6c6b0500-bd45-402f-b182-cf238aa417d1)

-- As you can the color of the Lamborghini has changed from red to pink.
+- As you can see the color of the Lamborghini has changed from red to pink.
 This implies that the red-green color blindness(protanopia) doesn't effect the viewers perception.

 - This project can counter three major types of color blindness:
    1. Protopnopia.